Mikrozone-Server/KiCad-to-csv/README.md

-# KiCad to CSV library parameters exporter
+# KiCad to CSV library's parameters exporter (0.0.1)

 Utility to export KiCad symbol's parameters from the symbol library to `.csv` format, even with user-defined fields.
 ![logo](docs/logo.png)